 - If possible, all employees should work from home unless they are out on a job site.

-- Any employee that is required to work on a job site must complete a daily evaluation for COVID-19 symptoms and must take their temperature to make sure they don’t have a fever.
+- Any employee that has to work on a job site must complete a daily evaluation for COVID-19 symptoms.
+And must take their temperature to make sure they don’t have a fever.

-- Any work vehicles are sanitized and cleaned daily after use.
+- We sanitize and clean any work vehicles daily after use.

 - Customers should be kept posted about the arrival time of work crews and service workers to help avoid contact.

-- All workers are required to avoid sharing tools and thoroughly sanitize equipment between users and at the end of every job.
+- All workers avoid sharing tools and thoroughly sanitize equipment between users and at the end of every job.

 We hope these safety guidelines have helped, and we encourage you to implement the COVID-19 prevention protocols that we’ve outlined above.

 We welcome your comments, suggestions, and questions.
 For assistance with scheduling and service information, please contact us directly: 407.696.5292, 352.578.1386, or 1.866.381 WARM or send us a quick email.
 You can also click here for a FREE estimate!